top of page

 * Hybrid: with some participants in person and some via Zoom.

 Who is the Facilitator?
 Kristin Pedemonti, Master’s Narrative Therapy & Community Work is a Narrative Practitioner specializing in piecing together preferred stories across a wide range of challenges.
 She has worked with persons with lived experiences of childhood trauma, domestic violence, trafficking and war.
 As well as with caregivers, creatives, educators, frontline workers, healthcare professionals, and teachers.
+She also works with couples, mother/daughters who wish to repair their relationships.

 She is also a Storytelling Consultant at the World Bank where she teaches upper-level staff how to tell the human stories behind the data.
 Kristin is the author of three books, most recently A Bridge of Stories which chronicles her journey creating and facilitating a decolonized seven year volunteer literacy project in Belize in which she returned banned stories to their rightful owners.
 Kristin was also a finalist in TED Talks Talent Search, watch by clicking.
 You can learn more about her latest work here: www.steeryourstory.com